marcins-code/PictureExifReader/README.md

 Class `PictureExifReader` gets all pictures from directory and returns array with most useful data for each pictures.

 ### Demo
-Download this repository and run index.php to see demo.
+Download this repository and run index.php to see very basic demo.
 All pictures are mine are under free licence.

 ## Usage